COOLMSF/linux-insides/Booting/linux-bootstrap-1.md

 ```

 Entry of Linux kernel is phys_startup_$*(bits), where located at startup_32 - LOAD_OFFSET, which is 0x1000000

+The startup function for the kernel (also called the swapper or process 0) establishes memory management (paging tables and memory paging), detects the type of CPU and any additional functionality such as floating point capabilities, and then switches to non-architecture specific Linux kernel functionality via a call to start_kernel().[5]
 ```
 ➜  arch grep -r "phys_startup" *
 x86/kernel/vmlinux.lds.S:ENTRY(phys_startup_32)